 Jennifer Nocella – NY State Bar #3005519

-Why it’s wrong: Prosecutors may not mislead the court or jury and multiple prohibitions on prosecutorial conduct relate to dishonesty.
+What rules are involved: The ethics complaint notes that prosecutors may not mislead the court or jury and that multiple prohibitions on prosecutorial misconduct relate to dishonesty.
 Because they are representatives of the state, not lawyers for an individual, prosecutors possess a “special duty” not to mislead a judge, jury, or defense counsel.
 The Court of Appeals has made clear that prosecutors, in their role as public officers, must “deal fairly with the accused and be candid with the courts.”

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following then-applicable rules that Nocella’s conduct likely violated:
+The ethics complaint alleges that Nocella’s conduct violated the following then-applicable rules:

 - Rule DR 7-102(a)(5) prohibited attorneys from knowingly making a false statement of law or fact.

-- Rules DR 1-102(a)(5) and (7) prohibited attorneys from engaging in conduct that is prejudicial to the administration of justice.
+- Rules DR 1-102(a)(5) and (7) prohibited attorneys from engaging in conduct prejudicial to the administration of justice.

-What can be done about it: The grievance calls for the committee to investigate and issue serious public discipline.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue serious public discipline.
 It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether KCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.